infinitiessoft/skyport/README.md

 ## Overview

-For some reason, many of us use multiple virtualization platform concurrently.
+For some reason, many of us use multiple virtualization platforms concurrently.
 But the more platforms you use, the more work it takes to keep up with them.
 Skyport is an application that provides a single API compatibility with [Openstack Nova 2.0 API](http://developer.openstack.org/api-ref-compute-v2.html) to work with multiple cloud computing providers.

 ## Installation